Do you want to attract more participants to your event, engage with fans and build a loyal audience for your race? The place to do it is online.

 You will likely end up creating a Google+ profile sooner or later to access some of the great tools on the Google platform (including YouTube).
 Whether you choose to actively develop a race page on Google+, given Facebook’s clear numbers advantage and massive head start, is up to you.
 You should definitely not do this at the expense of your Facebook presence though.

-One very important aspect of digital marketing we left for last.
+One very important aspect of race digital marketing we left for last.
 Yup, it’s good ol’ dependable email!

 Email is the digital world’s passport.
 As a result, growing your digital audience should focus on developing a mailing list of your fans, website visitors and participant prospects.
 There is no clearer endorsement of your brand and effort than people willingly subscribing to your mailing list.